madroxdupe42/peacefulscience.org/content/articles/survey-adam-eve-catholic.md

 Perhaps Catholics will be surprised to hear that (iii) was traditionally considered orthodox.
 Orthodox sources well before the Second Vatican Council affirm the possibility of (iii).
 For example, the 1911 Catholic Encyclopedia contains a section on “Preadamites” which permits (iii).
 Additionally, in a 1928 work of Catholic apologetics, Fr.
 Thomas B. Chetwood SJ reports:

 > The Scripture and the Church's Tradition together with the teaching of the Fathers are unanimous in proclaiming one pair of progenitors for the whole human race.
-It is true this teaching would not strictly exclude the existence of an earlier race which had passed away entirely when the present human arrived.[^22] (emphasis mine)
+It is true this teaching would not strictly exclude the existence of an earlier race which had passed away entirely when the present human arrived.[^22]

 [^22]: [_God and Creation_](https://www.amazon.com/God-creation-Thomas-B-Chetwood/dp/B00085BHKE/), Fr.
 Thomas B. Chetwood S.J., 1928, published by Benzinger Brothers.